Your Child's Development: 1.5 Years (18 Months)

 - knows the name of favorite toys

-- names objects or actions in a picture book
+- names and points at familiar objects or characters in a picture book

 - can match pairs of objects